Why Do Christians Worship?

-The first thing the first Christians did together was worship.
+When the first Christians gathered together, from the very start, they would worship together.
 They did so formally (in prayer and Sabbath services with Jews, until the fall of Jerusalem) and informally (in each others' homes and other gathering places).
 Many of the earliest non-Testamental records of the Church are about the Church in worship.
-They came together to revere God together.
-They were full of fruit, especially the Spirit's fruit of joy.
+They came together to revere God together, and celebrate God's worth-ship.
+They were full of fruit, especially the Holy Spirit's fruit of joy.

 Even today, the Holy Spirit shapes us into being a people of worship, in which they experience God - God's works, God's words, God's presence, God's power.
 Most of all, we come amazed at how God has reached for us and loved us, repairing the breach with us by way of Jesus Christ.
 For those who take part in this, worship becomes a way of life, and life becomes a way of worship.
 This is a way of being close with our Father, a way of giving back what the Giver first gave us.